pulumi/docs/pulumi-hugo/themes/default/content/templates/static-website/gcp/index.md

     slug: gcp
 ---

-The Google Cloud Static Website template deploys an HTML website on Google Cloud Platform.
+The Google Cloud Static Website template creates an infrastructure as code project in your favorite language that deploys an HTML website to Google Cloud Platform with Pulumi.
 It uses a [Cloud Storage bucket]({{< relref "/registry/packages/gcp/api-docs/storage/bucket" >}}) for file storage, configures the storage account to host a website, and provisions a [Global Address]({{< relref "/registry/packages/gcp/api-docs/compute/globaladdress" >}}) to route traffic to the CDN for lower latency and caching.
 The template generates a complete Pulumi program, including placeholder web content, to give you a working project out of the box that you can customize easily and extend to suit your needs.

 ![An architecture diagram of the Pulumi Google Cloud Static Website template](./architecture.png)